TrueMysterious/rimgotest/README.md

 - User page
 - Tag page

-This is currently very early stage software.
 Some things left to implement (contributions welcome!):

 - [x] Streaming (currently media is downloaded in full in rimgu before it's returned)
 - [ ] Localization/internationalization
 - [x] Pretty CSS styling (responsive?)
 - [ ] Support for other popular image sites
-- [ ] Filtering and exploration on user/tags pages
+- [x] Filtering and exploration on user/tags pages
-- [ ] Responsive scaling of videos on user/tags pages
+- [x] Responsive scaling of videos on user/tags pages
 - [x] Logo

 Things that are considered out of scope: